Genocides in history (1490 to 1914): Cape Colony

-From circa 1770 until 1880, the Cape San people were subjected to massacres known as "Bushmen hunting" land expropriation, forced labor, and child abduction at the hands of Dutch settlers and the paramilitary groups that they formed, leading to "the virtual extinction of the Cape San peoples".
+From circa 1770 until 1880, the Cape San people were subjected to a range of actions that led to "the virtual extinction of the Cape San peoples".
+These actions included land expropriation, massacres known as "Bushmen hunting", forced labor, and abduction of women and children at the hands of Dutch settlers called trekboers and the paramilitary groups that they formed.